Overwhelmingly positive feedback – Heartland Reverse Mortgage 2020 survey

 Do you have a will?

-Your family’s happiness is likely just as important to you after your life as during it.
-Ensuring you have a detailed, official will in place can offer peace of mind to you and your loved ones.
+Ensuring you have a detailed, official will in place can offer peace of mind to you and your loved ones in the event that you pass away.

 Future-proofing your home for retirement

-Home is where the heart is, and retiring in their home is a common dream for many Kiwis.
-If you’re one of them, these renovation tips could help you future-proof your home.
+Home is where the heart is, and many Kiwis want to retire from the comfort of their home.
+These renovation tips could help you future-proof your home.

 Volunteering in retirement benefits all involved